ragint/big-fridge/README.md

 ```

 Design and build a UI to display the following metrics.
-- Quantity of food purchases by date
+- Quantity of food items by date sold, bucketed by food name
 - Number of food items purchased after expiration
 - List of food items with associated properties